 The proposed project includes significant development on a coastal bluff designated as ESHA.
 The coastal bluffs in the subject area have historically supported southern coastal bluff scrub, a rare and very threatened plant community.
-In addition to the unpermitted development, the planting of exotic and ornamental plant species on the bluff face over the years has further displaced the naturally occurring native bluff scrub species and degraded the unique bluff habitat.
+The Commission notes that the ESHA resources on the bluff slope have been severely degraded due to the direct occupation of habitat area by the proposed cabana, deck, stairway, and retaining walls.
+In addition, the presence of ornamental and invasive plant species used for landscaping have further displaced the native vegetation endemic to coastal bluff habitat.
 Any development on the bluff face removes vegetation and, therefore, removes nesting, feeding, and shelter habitat for shoreline animals which would result in a loss or change in the number and distribution of species.
-New development on bluffs also results in cumulative impacts to marine and bluff habitat.
-The existing unpermitted structures on the bluff face have contributed to these impacts which will continue to occur as long as the unpermitted structures remain in place.
+New development on bluffs also results in cumulative adverse effects to marine and bluff habitat.
+The existing unpermitted structures on the bluff face have contributed to these adverse effects which will continue to occur as long as the unpermitted structures remain in place.

 In addition, fire department fuel modification requirements for the proposed development would require that vegetation be thinned around the proposed structure.
-As the proposed cabana is located entirely within ESHA, the clearance of vegetation adversely affects the habitat value of the site.
-In addition, Section 30240 permits development in areas that have been designated as ESHAs only when the location of the proposed development is dependent upon those habitat resources and when such development is protected against significant reduction in value.
+As the proposed cabana is located entirely within ESHA, the clearance of vegetation for fire clearance will result in direct adverse effects to the surrounding ESHA.
+Further, Section 30240 permits development in areas that have been designated as ESHAs only when the location of the proposed development is dependent upon those habitat resources.
 Such uses could include a fish ladder in a stream, a public trail in park land, or restoration which would serve to enhance or restore an ESHA.
 Development on the subject bluff slopes has significantly degraded the habitat value of the bluff habitat.
-As such, the Commission notes that none of the proposed development is compatible with the continuance of such habitat.
-The Commission further notes that none of the proposed development is dependent upon the habitat resources of the site and that such development is, therefore, not consistent with Section 30240 of the Coastal Act.
+The Commission notes that the proposed cabana, deck, stairway, sewage ejector pump, and retaining walls are not uses which are dependent upon the ESHA resources on site or compatible with the continuance of such habitat and that such development is, therefore, not consistent with Section 30240 of the Coastal Act.
+The portion of the proposed development that is not located on the bluff slope (the detached garage, the conversion of the existing non-habitable studio to a second residential unit, 18 cu. yds. of grading, and the installation of a 750 gallon septic tank) are located more than 150 ft. landward from the top of the bluff slope (landward of the existing single family residence) and will not be located within or near the area designated as ESHA.
+The Commission notes that the proposed garage and second residential unit will have an adequate buffer from the blufftop and ESHA (greater than the 25 ft, setback from the blufftop provided by Policy 164 of the LUP and past Commission action) and will not result in any adverse effects to ESHA resources on site.

-Although the proposed bluff face development has been approved by the City of Malibu Environmental Review Board (ERB), staff notes that the ERB's findings for approval are based upon the incorrect assumption that the proposed existing structures on site were legally permitted and were pre-existing prior to coastal permit requirements.
+Although the proposed bluff face development has been approved by the City of Malibu Environmental Review Board (ERB), the Commission notes that the ERB's findings for approval are based upon the incorrect assumption that the proposed existing structures on site were legally permitted and were pre-existing prior to coastal permit requirements.
 ERB Resolution No. 98-02 for the subject site states: